DANCEcollaborative/bazaar/README.md

    - In a terminal window
      - cd to the following subdirectory where DANCEcollaborative/bazaar is installed
        - E.g., cd ~/git/bazaar/bazaar_server/bazaar_server_lobby
+     - Enter:
+       - If running on a Mac with an Intel chip or on a PC:
-     - Enter: docker compose -f docker-compose-dev.yml build
+         - docker compose -f docker-compose-dev.yml up --build -d
+       - If running on a Mac with an M1 chip:
+         - docker compose -f docker-compose-dev-apple-m1.yml up --build -d
        - This command will take longer the first time it is executed as it downloads several things.
-     - Enter: docker compose -f docker-compose-dev.yml up -d
      - The '-d' causes the Docker agent to run in the background after startup.
 Omit the '-d' to see more Docker output.
-   - Within the IDE, run a Docker agent, such as ClimateChangeAgent.
+   - Within the IDE, run a Bazaar agent such as ClimateChangeAgent.
      - A chat room startup window will be displayed.
      - Select the agent’s behavior conditions.
      - Set a “Room Name”.